‘Dumb’: Alleged drunk driver accidentally calls cops on himself after highway scare, 911 call reveals

 LANCASTER COUNTY, Neb.
-(NEXSTAR) – An alleged drunk driver was arrested earlier this year in Nebraska after accidentally calling police to report his own “dumb” behavior, a new video from the Lancaster County Sheriff’s Office shows.
+(NEXSTAR) – An alleged drunk driver was arrested after accidentally calling police to report his own “dumb” behavior.

-The driver dialed 911 in March of this year while driving along U.S. 77 in Lancaster County, he could be heard telling the 911 operator.
+Authorities in Nebraska just released new audio and video of the driver’s call to 911 in March.
+The man was driving along U.S. 77 in Lancaster County, here’s what he could be heard telling the 911 operator.

+Police say the driver called to report someone driving on the wrong side of the road…but he was the one who was driving on the wrong side of the road.

 “He had his brights on, man.
 He almost ran me off the road,” the driver added.